RobertZenz/BobbysTutorials/Other/RSS With Dovecot/content.markdown

 feeds to an IMAP mailbox, given that I'm running my own Dovecot server, that seemed like a very good solution.
 But that would require that I edit a configuration file on the server for every feed that I would like to add.
-That is a dealbreaker, I'm not going to lock into a server, switch users and then edit a file.
+That is a dealbreaker, I'm not going to log into a server, switch users and then edit a file.

 So instead I derived a system that works the following: